apereo/apereo.github.io/_posts/cas/2017-08-30-cas-loginflow-interrupt.md

 # The Looks

-Once that is all in place, _casuser_ will see the following screen after having authenticated successfully:
+Once that is all in place, _casuser_ will see the following screen, after having authenticated successfully:

 ![image](https://user-images.githubusercontent.com/1205228/29816821-eb5a597a-8cca-11e7-8ee8-f5433b01f90d.png)